hikeventures/hikeventures.github.io/_posts/best/2014-03-03-best-rain-pants.markdown

   - pants
 layout: post
 ---
 Here is my selection of the best rain pants for 2017.
 Planning to go hiking, backpacking or any other backcountry adventure?
-Then you should consider to pack lightweight rain pants into your backpack.
+Then you should consider to pack lightweight rain pants and a [rain jacket](http://www.hikeventures.com/best-rain-jackets/) into your backpack.

 Rain pants will help you to stay dry and warm and is one of the most essential items you should have with you when planning an outdoor trip.

-Personally, I prefer to take the lightest rain clothes with me during my summer and autumn hikes as they will probably stay most of the time in my backpack.
+Personally, I prefer to take the lightest rain clothes with me during my summer and autumn hikes as they will probably stay most of the time in my backpack if the weather is good.

-If you plan to wear your rain jacket on a daily base while carrying a backpack on your shoulders then you should probably buy a rain jacket with a more durable fabric.
-Of course, this also comes with increased weight.
+It's also a good idea to buy rain pants with side zippers as you can easily pull them on and off even if you are wearing [hiking shoes](http://www.hikeventures.com/best-light-hiking-shoes/).

 <amp-img src="https://c2.staticflickr.com/8/7206/13685518345_b56a9a77d8_b.jpg" width="992" height="662" alt="Best Rain Pants 2017" layout="responsive"></amp-img>
 <br>